A-Jaffe/Simple-Task-Management-System/README.md

 ## Project Description
 This program is written in python and was designed to assist a small business in managing tasks assigned to each member of a team.
 Its functions include logging-in with a team member specific name and password and providing the user with differnt task managing options.
+It is the second Capstone project required in the Hyperion Development Software Engineer bootcamp.

 The user may store, display and edit tasks and the user set to admin my add users and generate reports regarding tasks and users registered with the program.